APCSPrinciples/GameController/README.md

 TBD

 ### Step 3: Download the artwork for the Mario game
-Right click [mario-v0.4-base.xml](mario-v0.4-base.xml) and choose *Save target as*.
+Right click [MarioBase.sb](MarioBase.sb) and choose *Save target as*.
+Save the file to your Scratch Projects folder in your Documents folder.
 Open the file in S4a by choosing

 ### Step 3: Write the program
 TBD